2024-25 Catalog

 Breadth courses appropriate to the student's educational objectives should be selected in consultation with the student's advisor.
 Independent study courses (i.e., CSE 492) do not count towards the breadth requirement.
 Special topic or experimental courses (i.e., CSE 450, CSE 498) may count toward the breadth requirement if approved in advance.
 Similarly, courses from outside the CSE department may count toward the breadth requirement if approved in advance.

-Courses from other universities or undergraduate studies may be used to satisfy these requirements, by petition, at the discretion of the department faculty.
+For both the PhD and Masters degrees, courses from other universities or undergraduate studies may be used to satisfy these requirements, by petition, at the discretion of the program director.
 Additional graduate program information may be obtained from the department’s graduate coordinator.

 Courses